taivlam/research-project-2018-2019/Original/Original.md

 # Original

-This will contain a sanitized version of my original research project writeup.
+This contains a sanitized version of my original research project writeup.

+(I will work on getting the TeX file out, but not in an urgent rush to do so.)

-(This won't be long, but currently a placeholder)
+(This won't be long, but this currently a placeholder.)